hornc/CTBASIC/README.md

 ### General cyclic-tag input considerations

-A standard feature of Cyclic Tag family of languages is that they require a non-empty, non-zero, data string to begin execution.
+A standard feature of Cyclic Tag family of languages is that they require a non-empty, non-zero, data string to begin (and continue) execution.

 If the initial data string is empty, or does not contain _any_ `1` symbols, a program _cannot possibly_ modify the data string, so no computation will occur.

-This means that for any CT family program to perform a computation, an appropriate input data string MUST be provided.
+This means that for any CT family program to perform a computation, an appropriate input data string _MUST_ be provided.
 At minimum, this input data string can be a single `1`.
 From this, a program can bootstrap any required data structure to allow it to accomplish its computation.

 Specifc user supplied variable input will need to be encoded in some fashion into the initial data string, the instructions for which will depend on the specific program being run.